jaragont/orchestration-workshop/_pages/1-getting-started.md

 ```

 Our flask app is now ready for requests.
-Let's test it by running the following:
+Let's test it by running the following in a new terminal window:

 ```sh
 curl -v http://localhost:9090/